cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 #### Templates

-Service Fabrik inter-operator, currently, assumes that API of the individual service's operator would be Kubernetes Resources.
+Service Fabrik inter-operator's provisioner, currently, assumes that API of the individual service's operator would be Kubernetes Resources.
-Service Fabrik inter-operator does not make any assumptions about the individual service operator's API apart from this.
+Service Fabrik inter-operator provisioner does not make any assumptions about the individual service operator's API apart from this.
 Usually, they would be some [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), which would give the service operator implementation the full flexibility to implement and expose their functionality.

-To enable this independence of API for the service operators, Service Fabrik inter-operator relies on the templates supplied in the [`sfplans`](#sfplan) to map the OSB actions to the specific CRDs or the individual service operators.
+To enable this independence of API for the service operators, Service Fabrik inter-operator provisioner relies on the templates supplied in the [`sfplans`](#sfplan) to map the OSB actions to the specific CRDs or the individual service operators.

 ##### Template Variables